McCarthy’s Tower At Ireland’s Clonmacnoise

 McCarthy’s Tower, the ruins of Temple Finghin and the mighty Shannon River beyond are framed by ruins of the Cathedral at Clonmacnoise, the 6th Century monastic site in County Offaly, Ireland.

-Many years of history are represented here — these structures were built over a period of about 400 years, with some restoration since.
+Many years of history are represented here—these structures were built over a period of about 400 years, and some restoration has since taken place.

-Original construction of the Cathedral began in 909.
-In 1198, the last High King of Ireland, Rory O’Connor, was buried near the Cathedral’s altar.
+The cathedral’s original construction began in 909.
+In 1198, the last High King of Ireland, Rory O’Connor, was buried near its altar.

 McCarthy’s Tower and Temple Finghin were built in the 12th Century and vandalized in the late 1800s.

-The Royal Society of Antiquaries of Ireland successfully pushed for the prosecution of an individual charged with vandalizing Temple Finghin in 1864, adding some judicial muscle to laws protecting ancient sites.
+The Royal Society of Antiquaries of Ireland successfully pushed for prosecuting an individual charged with vandalizing Temple Finghin in 1864, adding some judicial muscle to laws protecting ancient sites.

 Facebook Comments